 Born February 5, 1992, Hamilton

-Major teams New Zealand, Chennai Super Kings, New Zealand Masters, Northern Districts, Northern Districts A, Northern Districts Under-19s
+Major teams New Zealand, Barbados Tridents, Chennai Super Kings, Derbyshire, New Zealand A, New Zealand Cricket XI, New Zealand Cricket XI, New Zealand Masters, New Zealand Masters, New Zealand XI, Northern Districts, Northern Districts A, Northern Districts Under-19s, Worcestershire, Worcestershire 2nd XI

 Playing role Bowling allrounder